 Fur grows on the inner layer of a dog’s skin.
 This is because dogs rely on the fur for regulating their body temperature.
 Dogs with heavy fur tend to originate from extremely cold areas.
 This is why they develop many hairs in a single hair follicle on their skin.
 In addition, their hair carries extra oil glands than dogs with thin coats.

 - 1 The 5 best dog clippers for thick coats

-- 2 Dog Clippers for Thick Coats: Buyers Guide
+- 2 Buying a Dog Clippers for Thick Coats

-- 3 Tips for Grooming a Dog with a Thick Coat
+- 3 Tips for Grooming a Dog with Thick Fur

-- 4 Our Favorite Dog Clippers for Thick Coats
+- 4 Our Favorite Dog Clippers for Thick Fur

 - 5 Final Thoughts